hestiacp/hestiacp-docs/web/docs/user-guide/dns.md

 ## Editing a DNS zone

-1. Click on the  **<i class="fas fa-pencil-alt"></i>** when you hover the domain
+1. Hover over the zone you want to edit.
+2. Click the <i class="fas fa-fw fa-pencil-alt"><span class="visually-hidden">edit</span></i> icon on the right of the zone's domain.
-2. Make the required changes
+3. Make the desired changes.
-3. Click the **<i class="fas fa-fw fa-save"></i> Save** button in the top right.
+4. Click the **<i class="fas fa-fw fa-save"></i> Save** button in the top right.

+## Viewing DNSSEC public keys

+1. Hover over the zone whose DNSSEC keys you want to see.
+2. Click the <i class="fas fa-fw fa-key"><span class="visually-hidden">DNSSEC</span></i> icon on the right of the zone's domain.

+## Suspending a DNS zone

+1. Hover over the zone you want to suspend.
+2. Click the <i class="fas fa-fw fa-pause"><span class="visually-hidden">suspend</span></i> icon on the right of the zone's domain.
+3. To unsuspend it, click the <i class="fas fa-fw fa-play"><span class="visually-hidden">unsuspend</span></i> icon on the right of the zone's domain.

+## Deleting a DNS zone

+1. Hover over the zone you want to delete.
+2. Click the <i class="fas fa-fw fa-trash"><span class="visually-hidden">delete</span></i> icon on the right of the zone's domain.

+## DNS zone configuration

-### IP Adress
+### IP address

-Ip address that should be used for the root domain.
+IP address that should be used for the root domain.

 ### Template

-Select the template you want to use:
-- Default Standard DNS template suitable for the most situations
+- **default**: Standard DNS template.
+Suitable for most usecases.
-- Default-nomail Standard DNS template suitable for the most situations when you don't want to host mail
+- **default-nomail**: Standard DNS template.
+Suitable for most usecases when you don't want to host mail on Hestia.
-- Gmail: When your email provider is Google for Buisness.
+- **gmail**: When your email provider is Google Workspace.
-- Office365: When your email provider is Office365
+- **office365**: When your email provider is Microsoft 365 (Exchange).
-- Zoho: When you use Zoho as mail provider
+- **zoho**: When your email provider is Zoho.
-- Child-ns: When you are going to use the domain as a Nameserver
+- **child-ns**: When you are going to use the domain as a name server.

-### Experation date
+### Expiration date

-This date is not used by Hestia but can beused as a reminder...
+This date is not used by Hestia, but can be used as a reminder.

-### Soa
+### SOA

-A start of authority (SOA) record includes administrative information about your zone, as defined by the domain name system (DNS).
+A Start of Authority (SOA) record includes administrative information about your zone, as defined by the domain name system (DNS).

 ### TTL

-Adjust the default Time to live.
-Shorter means faster changes but more request to the server.
-If you are going to change the ip it might be helpfull the decrease it to 300 seconds (5min)
+Adjust the default time-to-live.
+A shorter TTL means faster changes, but results in more requests to the server.
+If you are going to change the IP, it might be helpful to decrease it to 300 seconds (5 min).

 ### DNSSEC

 Enable DNSSEC to improve security.
-How ever this setting requires some changes to the register before it is active.
-For more information see [Dns cluster](../server-administration/dns.md)
+However, this setting requires some changes to at your domain registrar before it is active.
+For more information, see the [DNS cluster](../server-administration/dns.md) documentation.

-## View DNSSEK public keys

-Click on the **<i class="fas fa-key"></i>** icon when you hover the domain.

-## Suspending a DNS zone

-Check on the **<i class="fas fa-pause"></i>** icon to suspend it.
-To unsuspend it click on the **<i class="fas fa-play"></i>** icon

-## Deleting a DNS zone

-To delete DNS zone click on the **<i class="fas fa-trash"></i>** icon

 ## Adding a DNS record to a zone

 1. Click the **<i class="fas fa-fw fa-plus-circle"></i> Add Record** button.
-2. Enter the record name
+2. Fill out the fields.
-3. Enter the Type
-4. Enter the value
-5. Click the **<i class="fas fa-fw fa-save"></i> Save** button in the top right.
+3. Click the **<i class="fas fa-fw fa-save"></i> Save** button in the top right.

 ## Editing a DNS record

-1. Click the record or when you hover on the  **<i class="fas fa-pencil-alt"></i>** when you hover the record
+1. Click the recordor the <i class="fas fa-fw fa-pencil-alt"><span class="visually-hidden">edit</span></i> icon that appears on hover.
-2. Make the required changes
+2. Make the desired changes.
 3. Click the **<i class="fas fa-fw fa-save"></i> Save** button in the top right.

+## Suspending a DNS record

+1. Hover over the record you want to suspend.
+2. Click the <i class="fas fa-fw fa-pause"><span class="visually-hidden">suspend</span></i> icon on the right of the record's domain.
+3. To unsuspend it, click the <i class="fas fa-fw fa-play"><span class="visually-hidden">unsuspend</span></i> icon on the right of the record's domain.

+## Deleting a DNS record

+1. Hover over the record you want to delete.
+2. Click the <i class="fas fa-fw fa-trash"><span class="visually-hidden">delete</span></i> icon on the right of the record's domain.

+## DNS record configuration

 ### Record

-The record. `record`.domain.com
-If you want to the root of the domain for example create use @
+The record name. `record`.domain.com.
+Use `@` for root.

 ### Type

-Following types are supported
+The following record types are supported:

 - A
 - AAAA
 - CAA
 - CNAME
 - DNSKEY